aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-data/data-filtering/apply-advanced-filter-of-microsoft-excel-to-display-records-meeting-complex-criteria/_index.md

     // Access first worksheet
     Worksheet ws = workbook.GetWorksheets().Get(0);

-    // Apply advanced filter on range A5:D19 and criteria range is A1:D2
+    // Apply the advanced filter on range A5:D19, and the criteria range is A1:D2.
-    // Besides, we want to filter in place
+    // Besides, we want to filter in place,
-    // And, we want all filtered records not just unique records ws.Advanced_Filter(true, u"A5:D19", u"A1:D2", u"", false);
+    // and we want all filtered records, not just unique records. ws.Advanced_Filter(true, u"A5:D19", u"A1:D2", u"", false);

     // Save the workbook in xlsx format